 Paychex makes it easy for employees to enroll for and manage benefits online.
-The company can work with an employer’s existing benefits providers or offer packages for various medical, dental, and vision plans, as well as 401(k), FSA, HSA, and HRA accounts.
+The company can work with an employer’s existing benefits providers or offer packages for various medical, dental, and vision plans, as well as 401(k)s, flexible-spending accounts, health savings accounts, and health-reimbursement arrangements accounts.
 Paychex also monitors employment laws and regulations to help employers stay compliant with changes in workers' compensation, COBRA administration, unemployment insurance, and other issues.

 What really sets Paychex apart from the other providers we reviewed is that it assigns a dedicated HR professional to each of its clients.
 Paychex HR professionals can offer assistance with hiring and managing employees, creating an employee handbook, employee training, annual enrollments, workplace safety, and more.

-Paychex offers PEO plans with per-employee pricing to organizations with at least five employees.
+Paychex offers PEO plans with per-employee pricing to organizations.
 Each plan is scalable, and users can customize certain aspects, including medical or workers' compensation policies.
-Although Paycheck doesn’t list pricing on its site, our research showed that employers can expect to pay $100 a month per employee for a biweekly payroll with basic PEO services.
+Although Paychex doesn’t list pricing on its site, our research showed that employers can expect to pay $100 a month per employee for a biweekly payroll with basic PEO services.

 Founded in 1994, XcelHR is a PEO focused on helping small business owners grow and become more profitable.
 A smaller company than most of the ones we reviewed, XcelHR boasts 8,000 customers and $300 million in payroll processed per year.
 We chose it as the best for startups because of its lower business size limit, flexible pricing, and small business consulting services.